A Life Less Ordinary: Plot

 While O'Reilly and Celine wait by their car, Jackson takes Robert into the woods to execute him.
 Before he can, Celine decks O'Reilly, runs into the woods, and knocks Jackson out with a shovel.
-As Robert and Celine drive away, O'Reilly grabs the towbar and rides along.
-As she points her gun, Robert and Celine jump from the car, and it careens off a cliff, with the money still inside.
+As Robert and Celine drive away, O'Reilly attacks them.
+To escape, Robert and Celine jump from the car, which careens off a cliff, with the money still inside.

-Since they are short of money, Celine decides to rob a bank with Jackson's pistol.
-The robbery goes smoothly, until a security guard shoots at Celine.
+Since they are short of money, Celine decides to rob a bank.
+The robbery goes smoothly until a security guard shoots at her.
 Robert pushes her out of the way, taking a bullet in the thigh.
-Celine hurriedly drives him back to the city, to be operated on by Elliot.
-A little later, when Robert regains consciousness, he is appalled to see Celine playing a sleazy sexual role-playing game with Elliott.
+Celine hurriedly drives him back to the city to be operated on by Elliott, a dentist who had previously proposed marriage to her.
+A little later, when Robert regains consciousness, he is appalled to see Celine playing a sexual role-playing game with Elliott.
 A fight breaks out, and Robert knocks Elliot unconscious.
-As they drive away, Celine explains that she only agreed to Elliot's request so that he would help Robert.
+As they drive away, Celine explains that she agreed to Elliot's request only so that he would help Robert.
 Hurt, Robert gets out of the car and walks away.

 To get them back together, Jackson writes a love poem in Robert's handwriting and sends it to Celine.
-Overcome, she runs back to the bar, where Robert has started working as a janitor, and says he has won her heart with the poem.
-O'Reilly and Jackson, listening, dance for joy... until Robert says that he's never written a poem in his life.
+Overcome, she runs back to Robert and says he has won her heart.
+The angels' plan seems to work until Robert says he did not write it.
 Humiliated, Celine runs out again.
-Robert runs after Celine, but is too late: O'Reilly and Jackson, believing they have failed, decide to make their Earth-bound lives bearable by kidnapping Celine for ransom.
+Robert runs after her, but is too late: the angels, believing they failed, decide to make their Earth-bound lives bearable by kidnapping Celine for ransom.

 Robert tracks Celine to their hideout.
 He knocks O'Reilly down and, struggling with Jackson, tells Celine he loves her.
 The door is kicked down by Naville's butler, Mayhew, who shoots the two angels in the head.
 Leaving Celine locked in the trunk, Naville and Mayhew drive Robert and the two angels' bodies to the cabin, planning to fake a murder-suicide.

-In Heaven, Gabriel's secretary begs him to intervene, but he refuses.
-He phones God and asks him to do so.
-A neighbour releases Celine from the truck.
-Taking his gun, she runs to the cabin and confronts her father, while Mayhew holds Robert at gunpoint.
-Celine shoots Mayhew in the shoulder.
+In Heaven, Gabriel's secretary begs him to intervene.
+Gabriel eventually complies and phones God.
+A neighbor releases Celine from the trunk and, taking his gun, she runs to the cabin and confronts her father, while Mayhew holds Robert at gunpoint.
+Celine shoots Mayhew in the shoulder, the bullet somehow passing through Robert's heart en route but leaving him unharmed, just as he had dreamed.

-Gabriel frees O'Reilly and Jackson from a pair of body bags.
-After Gabriel congratulates them on a successful case, the two angels embrace as they prepare to return home.
-Robert and Celine retrieve the suitcase full of money and settle in their new castle in Scotland.
+O'Reilly and Jackson later come back to life.
+After Gabriel congratulates them on a successful case, the two angels hold hands as they prepare to return home, suggesting they have also found love together.
+Robert and Celine retrieve the suitcase full of money, and with it, they settle in a castle in Scotland, shown in the animated end credits.